jasonamyers/seleniumuitalk/README.md

-borderuitest
+seleniumui
 ============

-This is a collection of selenium tests for running through the QA battery
+This is a collection of selenium tests for exploring Selenium with python